 Set up a meeting to speak with the student, and mention that although they may have not intended it, using "gay" as a pejorative term can be offensive and harmful.
-Ask the student to rephrase their idea in a way that makes their point without marginalizing anyone.
+Ask the student to revise their bCourses comment by rephrasing their idea without marginalizing anyone.